freakout42/formax/docs/index.md

 be used without any SQL-knowledge and ensure only valid data operations.
 The user is typically an enterprise employee in the office or home-office.
-He is trained to use these forms with the full potential with unmatched efficiency.
-With the fast C++ keyboard optimized, no mouse application and the minimal bandwidth need of a terminal massive savings in working time are possible.
+He is trained to use these forms with unmatched efficiency.
+The fast, keyboard-optimized, no-mouse C++-application and the minimal bandwidth needs result in massive savings of working time.

 The basic concepts of Oracle SQL-Forms 3.0 are combined with curses as the terminal interface, ODBC for universal